terrylinooo/githuber-md/README.txt

 - Fix issue #89 - Code block parsing problems.
 - Fix issue #96 - KaTex not working when using only inline syntax.

+= 1.11.7

+- Fix issue #99 - a CSS conflict in menu page.
+- Fix issue #91 - post_id check.
+- Feature request #98 - Add a new option in Preferences.

 == Known Issues ==